-I’m really excited to share this Classic 4 Egg Yellow Sheet Cake with Chocolate Frosting recipe with you today because it is a long-time family favorite recipe!
-It combines a moist, fluffy, thick yellow cake with the best and most decadent homemade chocolate frosting!
-It’s the perfect sheet cake for a family or co-worker’s birthday party or celebration!
+I’m really excited to share this Classic 4 Egg Yellow Sheet Cake recipe with you today because it is a longtime family favorite!

 Different Sizes of Sheet Cakes